HDMS Langeland (1808)

-The brig HDMS Langeland, launched in late 1808 and fitted out in 1809, was one of four brigs transferred to Norwegian ports from Denmark on 1 January 1810.
-From Norway she escorted Danish cargoes or harried enemy (British) merchant shipping.
+HDMS Langeland, launched in late 1808 and fitted out in 1809, was one of four brigs transferred to Norwegian ports from Denmark on 1 January 1810.
+From Norway she escorted Danish cargoes or targeted British merchant shipping.
 She took part in a successful cruise to the North Cape along with the brig Lougen in 1810 and was later taken into the fledgling Norwegian navy after the 1814 Treaty of Kiel.
 She was sold into merchant service in 1827.